adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 2 April 2019: 1330 Cirrus issues ####
+#### 2 April 2019: 17:30 Cirrus issues ####

-Due to a site-wide power outage early this morning, Cirrus is presently running at reduced capacity.
-We are working to reboot the affected nodes and restore full service as soon as possible.
+Work is progressing following the site-wide power outage early this morning.
+Our systems team are working together with HPE to diagnose the issues and restore full service as soon as possible.

+We apologise for the inconvenience caused by this unplanned outage.

 ### Recent Issues
 #### 1 April 2019: Cirrus issues ####